-Although the Lean business improvement methodology was initially developed to improve the quality and productivity of automotive factories, it has been used with great success in industries and settings of all types, including software development, government, retail, and other service settings.
+Although the Lean quality improvement methodology was initially developed to improve the quality and productivity of automotive factories, it has been used with great success in industries and settings of all types, including software development, government, retail, and other service settings.

 - Administration of incorrect medications

-- Incorrect IDC codes
+- Incorrect ICD codes entered

 - Patients in waiting rooms (or exam rooms)